Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 It's still cool, though.

-I'm picturing you sitting out in a park having a Sunday Reid.
+I'm picturing, yeah, sitting out in the park, having a Sunday

 Lovely.